enioka-Haute-Couture/jqm/README.md

 It is also of note that JQM was created with compatibility in mind:

+* runs any OS that has support for either Java 6, 7 or 8.
+Always tested on Windows, RHEL, Ubuntu.
+Also known to work on MacOSX and WSL (for non production use).
 * uses either PostgreSQL, Oracle or HSQLDB (also works with MySQL with a documented quirk)
-* the client API is usable in all application servers and JSE code (tested with WebsSphere 8.x, Glassfish 3.x, Tomcat 7.x)
+* the client API is usable in all application servers and JSE code (tested with WebsSphere 8.x, Glassfish 3.x, Tomcat 7.x, JBoss EAP 6.x)
 * one of the client API implementations is a REST-like API, callable from everywhere, not only Java but also .NET or shell scripts
   (which by the way allows very easy scheduler integration).
 * under an Apache 2 license, which basically allows you to do anything you want with the product and its code in any environment